a2stuff/a2d/res/notes/testplan.md

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.

 * Launch DeskTop.
+Shortcuts > Add a Shortcut....
+Check "at boot".
+Click Cancel.
+Shortcuts > Add a Shortcut....
+Verify "at boot" is not checked.
+* Launch DeskTop.
+Shortcuts > Add a Shortcut....
+Check "at first use".
+Click Cancel.
+Shortcuts > Add a Shortcut....
+Verify "at first use" is not checked.
+* Launch DeskTop.
+Shortcuts > Add a Shortcut....
+Check "list only".
+Click Cancel.
+Shortcuts > Add a Shortcut....
+Verify "list only" is not checked.
+* Launch DeskTop.
+Shortcuts > Add a Shortcut....
+Select a target.
+Check "list only" and "at first use".
+Click OK.
+Restart DeskTop.
+Shortcuts > Edit a Shortcut...
+Select the previously created shortcut.
+Click Cancel.
+Shortcuts > Add a Shortcut....
+Verify that "list only" and "at first use" are not checked.

+* Launch DeskTop.
 Create a shortcut, "menu and list" / "at boot".
 Create a second shortcut, "menu and list", "at first use".
 Create a third shortcut, "menu and list", "never".
 Delete the first shortcut.
 Verify that the remaining shortcuts are "at first use" and "never".
 * Launch DeskTop.
 Create a shortcut, "list only" / "at boot".
 Create a second shortcut, "list only", "at first use".
 Create a third shortcut, "list only", "never".
 Delete the first shortcut.
 Verify that the remaining shortcuts are "at first use" and "never".
 * Launch DeskTop.
 Delete all shortcuts.
 Create a shortcut, "list only" / "never".
 Edit the shortcut.
 Verify that it is still "list only" / "never".
 Change it to "menu and list", and click OK.
 Verify that it appears in the Shortcuts menu.